AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 # AV1 specification for carriage inside MPEG-TS

-**NOTA BENE: this is a work-in-progress specification**
-## Authors
-- Jean Baptiste Kempf (jb@videolan.org)
-- Kieran Kunhya (kierank@obe.tv)
-- Adrien Maglo (adrien@videolabs.io)
-- Christophe Massiot (cmassiot@openheadend.tv)
-- Mathieu Monnier (m.monnier@ateme.com)
-- Mickael Raulet (m.raulet@ateme.com)

-ATEME, OpenHeadend, Open Broadcast Systems, Videolabs, VideoLAN under the direction of VideoLAN.
+**NOTA BENE: this is a work-in-progress specification** ATEME, OpenHeadend, Open Broadcast Systems, Videolabs, VideoLAN under the direction of VideoLAN.

 ## 1. Introduction

-This Technical Specification has been produced by VideoLAN, with inputs from the authors mentionned above.

-This present document provides implementation guidelines on how to carry the AV1 codec inside the MPEG-TS format.
+This specification provides implementation guidelines on how to multiplex the AV1 codec inside the MPEG-TS format.

 This document relies on understanding the AV1 specification and the TS specifications.